-Asphalt overlays are also commonly referred to as resurfacing or putting a ‘cap’ on your existing asphalt.
-Although not always possible, overlays are a major cost saving alternative to removing and replacing the existing asphalt.
-If the existing asphalt is not too badly deteriorated we are able to resurface the existing asphalt with a new layer of asphalt.
+Using an asphalt overlay, also commonly referred to as asphalt resurfacing, is like putting a ‘cap’ on your existing asphalt.
+Though not always possible, using an asphalt overlay is often a major cost saving alternative to removing, and replacing existing asphalt.
+If the existing asphalt is not too badly deteriorated we are able to use our asphalt resurfacing machines to resurface the existing asphalt with a new layer of asphalt.

 Parking Lot Repair

-Potholes and cracks don’t just look bad, they increase the risk of vehicle damage and injuries.
-Proper repair and maintenance of parking lots is essential to preserve property values and to alleviate safety concerns.
+Potholes and cracks not only look bad, but they also increase the risk of vehicle damage and injuries.
+Proper repair and maintenance of parking lots is essential to preserve property values, and to alleviate safety concerns.

-If there is extensive damage to the asphalt surface such as potholes, large cracks, or extensive cracking and crumbling, an overlay may be required.
+If there is extensive damage to the asphalt surface, including potholes, large cracks, or extensive cracking and crumbling, an asphalt overlay may be required.
 In some cases even an overlay may not be enough to correct the problems, especially if there are issues with the base material under the asphalt.
-When the base is no longer strong and stable the entire lot may need to be removed and replaced.
+When the base is no longer strong, and becomes unstable, the entire parking lot may need to be removed and replaced.

-Our experts will assess the condition of your parking lot and make a recommendation on the best way to correct the problems.
-If the lot can be repaired through patching, we will cut out the damaged areas, add additional stone where necessary, and install and compact new asphalt in the cut out areas.
-We will apply hot rubberized crack sealer to the edges of the patch to seal the new asphalt with the existing asphalt.
+Our asphalt paving experts will assess the condition of your parking lot and make a recommendation on the best way to correct the problems.
+If the lot can be repaired through asphalt patching, we will cut out the damaged areas, add additional stone where necessary, and install and compact new asphalt in the cut out areas.
+We will also apply hot rubberized crack sealer to the edges of the patch in order to seal the new asphalt with the existing asphalt.